 Two labels were changed: the context menu option "Import Selected and Related DB Objects" changed to "Import Selected and Related Tables", and "Selected related Tables and Views" changed to "Selected related Tables".
 This is because these options only apply to tables.
 (Bug #19296989, Bug #73398)

-Entries for invalid connections from import sessions were saved
+Entries for invalid connections from import sessions were saved in the

 The table schema initialization procedure was fixed to only import the selected columns into Excel, instead of always importing all of them.
 (Bug #19181877, Bug #73247)